🌙

 Bit gold vs Bitcoin comparison

-"Thus, the main advantage of Nagy's scheme, which may or may not make up for its reduced privacy features, comes from the ability to use it without having to install any extra software at all -- to just, for example, cut and paste the cash from an e-mail where you received it from one person to an e-mail where you pay it to another.
-Your word processor can be your wallet.
+"Thus, the main advantage of Nagy's scheme, which may or may not make up for its reduced privacy features, comes from the ability to use it without having to install any extra software at all...
 If this is an important use-case, then Nagian cash may succeed where Chaumian cash failed."

 "Since 2007.
 At some point I became convinced there was a way to do this without any trust required at all and couldn't resist to keep thinking about it.
 Much more of the work was designing than coding.
 Fortunately, so far all the issues raised have been things I previously considered and planned for."

-6 months before the whitepaper, Szabo indicated the same notion expressed by Satoshi regarding trust when discussing possible Bit gold improvements:
+6 months before the whitepaper's publication, Szabo indicated a similar notion regarding trust when discussing possible Bit gold improvements:

 Byrne (blog commenter): "Why do the puzzling at all, rather than issuing a fixed amount of currency inflated at a predictable rate, with unique identifiers for each unit of currency?"